pluralsight/guides/draft/swift/data-structures-in-swift-part-2/article.md

 In this tutorial, we’re going implement some of the most popular data structures from scratch in Swift.

 Swift provides some handy collection types.
 We can use the generic __Array__, __Set__, and __Dictionary__ right away.
 Yet, there may be cases when we need custom collection types.
-In the upcoming chapters, we’ll take a closer look at stacks, queues, linked lists, and graphs.
+In the upcoming chapters, we’ll take a closer look at stacks, queues, and linked lists.

 # The Stack
 The stack behaves like an array, in that it stores the elements in a specific order.
 However, unlike for arrays, we can’t randomly insert, retrieve and delete items from a stack.